wincent/masochist/content/snippets/how-i-learned-to-love-testing.md

 ---
-title: "How I Learned to Love Testing"
+title: 'How I Learned to Love Testing'
 tags: snippets
 ---